junxit/us-congress-bills-114/metadata.md

 - 2015-04-30 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2015-04-30 — Committee on the Judiciary.
 Reported by Senator Grassley without amendment.
 Without written report.
 - 2015-04-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 62.
+- 2015-12-10 — Amendment SA 2926 agreed to in Senate by Unanimous Consent.
+- 2015-12-10 — Amendment SA 2926 proposed by Senator McConnell for Senator Franken. (consideration: CR S8614; text: CR S8614) To modify the authorization of appropriations.
+- 2015-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S8614-8617)
+- 2015-12-10 — Passed Senate with amendments by Voice Vote. (text: CR S8614-8617)
+- 2015-12-10 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.(text: CR S8614-8617)
+- 2015-12-10 — Senate amendment agreed to: Amendment SA 2926 agreed to in Senate by Unanimous Consent.
+- 2015-12-10 — Senate amendment proposed (on the floor): Amendment SA 2926 proposed by Senator McConnell for Senator Franken.(consideration: CR S8614; text: CR S8614)
+- 2015-12-10 — Senate amendment submitted